25

 Chapter 4:

 After the awkward teenage phases I still and soon enough became rebellious towards wanting to achieve what I believed was more my mother’s wish for me which was nursing.
-It became apparent that the volunteering in my younger years at the elderly home was shaping the beginning of health and social care direction.
+It became apparent that volunteering in my younger years at the elderly home was shaping the beginning of my health and social care direction.
 I ended up gaining many more experiences than I ever imagined.
-However later down the road it was more concerning when I dropped out of college.
-After achieving the bare minimum allowing me to continue what I preferred was work but work that allowed me to also learn rather than being stuck in a class room.
-This lead me to go into health and social care apprenticeship which I was determined was the way of which I wanted to persist in life.
+However, later down the road, it was more concerning when I dropped out of college.
+Achieving the bare minimum allowed me to continue what I preferred was work but work that allowed me to also learn rather than being stuck in a classroom.
+This led me to go into health and social care apprenticeship which I was determined was the way of which I wanted to persist in life.
 This would lead me into nursing.
-Eventually it became clear that this was more about my mother’s wish than my own.
-Never the-less I continued still not quite believing in my own abilities.
+Eventually, it became clear that this was more about my mother’s wish than my own.
+Never the-less I continued still not quite believing in my abilities.
 The doubts lingered, but with every task and patient interaction, a burgeoning confidence began to take root.
-By the time I completed my apprenticeship, I realized something transformative: caring for others had indeed become a passion of mine but became a very sensitive and stressful job to pursue, pushing aside the notion to that was solely my mother's dream.
-While her influence was undeniably strong and helpful, my heart was now undeniably in sync with the profession of journalism and music.
-Growing up once unleashing my talent more unfortunately the sense of jealousy and hate would develope through friend groups, this made me very isolated and lonely.
+By the time I completed my apprenticeship, I realized something transformative: caring for others had indeed become a passion of mine but became a very sensitive and stressful job to pursue, pushing aside the notion that was solely my mother's dream.
+While her influence was undeniably strong and helpful, my heart was now undeniably in sync with the profession of journalism and a potential music career.
+Growing up once unleashing my talent more unfortunately a sense of jealousy and hate would develop through friend groups, this made me very isolated and lonely.
 I don’t share this for pity; I simply realize that I was too soft and hadn’t learned to stop being a people-pleaser.
 I've now learned to redirect all the love and effort I put into others back into myself.
-This decision helped me bloom, creatively and personally, and I quickly found my footing in the world of writing of my experiences.
+This decision helped me bloom, creatively and personally, and I quickly found my footing in the world of writing about my experiences.
 This new path opened doors I never imagined, presenting opportunities to tell stories that resonated deeply with others.

 ALL RIGHTS RESERVED ©️@retrodarlington @Taiana pegrum